[Return to Directory Listing]

 E-Mail: firstname.lastname@example.orgOffice: Marieb Hall 339

-Dr. Halcyon St. Hill served as the Faculty Senate President and as a member of the Board of Trustees of Florida Gulf Coast University for two terms from 2007 to 2009 and is currently a Professor of Health Sciences at Florida Gulf Coast University.
+Dr. Halcyon St. Hill served as the Faculty Senate President and as a member (Trustee) of the Board of Trustees of Florida Gulf Coast University (FGCU) for two terms ending 2009.
+Dr. St. Hill is a full Professor of Health Sciences who is well recognized in interdisciplinary/interprofessional education.
 She also served as the FGCU representative on the Advisory Council of Faculty Senates (ACFS) for the State University System of Florida, and led that organization in the creation and adoption of standards and language articulating the definition and principles of shared governance in public higher education.
 Dr. St. Hill joined FGCU in 1996 as Assistant Dean for the College of Health Professions and Associate Professor, and Founding Chair of the Department of Interdisciplinary Studies (Health Sciences Graduate and Undergraduate programs).
 Her prior employment include Director and Associate Professor, Medical Technology, Department of Laboratory Sciences, Thomas Jefferson University; and Director, of the NAACLS Accredited Mountainside Hospital Baccalaureate Degree (BS) Programs affiliated with Rutgers University, Farleigh Dickinson University, Caldwell College, and Kean College in NJ.
-She was an Assistant Professor, Department of Interdisciplinary Studies and Department of Clinical Laboratory Sciences (joint appointment) at the University of Medicine and Dentistry of New Jersey, Newark, NJ.
+She was an Assistant Professor, Department of Interdisciplinary Studies and Department of Clinical Laboratory Sciences (joint appointment) at the Rutgers – SHRP (Formerly, the University of Medicine and Dentistry School of Health Related Professions or UMDNJ-SHRP), Newark, NJ.
 Dr. St. Hill’s prior clinical positions include, Immunohematologist in the, Immunohematology Department at Memorial Sloan Kettering Cancer Research Center, NY and Medical Laboratory Technologist, in the Department of Pathology at Monmouth Medical Center, Long Branch, NJ.

 Florida Gulf Coast University